LaurentClaessens/yanntricks/branches_description.md

 - the old "test" functionality that compares files "up to epsilon" in the numbers
 - the class File
 - the references to dvi, eps and so on.

+# debug2

+other debug from the pictures of mazhe.